richelbilderbeek/TheNeutralizer/README.md

 # The Neutralizer

-The Neutralizer is a program that was developed for the Community Ecology Research Course given every year in spring by the Community and Ecology department.
+The Neutralizer is a Windows only program that was developed for the Community Ecology Research Course given every year in spring by the Community and Ecology department.
 With the program, the student can get a general grasp and idea of how the neutral model works.

 ## Background